Claude Code + BrowserAct: One Sentence Lets Your AI Agent Actually Drive a Browser

 Do I need a BrowserAct API key to try it?

 No. Local Real Chrome control runs without a key.
-The key is for stealth mode and residential routing at higher volume.
+The key is for stealth mode, residential routing, and high-volume or long-running jobs.

 Does browser-act-skill-forge always use a real browser?